|List A - Z | Top 1000 | Random | Origins|

 There is 1 feminine form of Austin: Austine.

 Austin is a very popular first name for males (#301 out of 1220) and also a very popular surname or last name for all people (#196 out of 88799) (2000 U.S. Census).

-Displayed below is the baby names popularity of Austin name for boys (2012 statistics).
-Compare Austin with its variant forms and related boy baby names.
+Displayed below is the baby name popularity of the name Austin for boys (2015 statistics).

 Home - About - Terms - Privacy - Contact